 Whether to mark files as text files.

-If true, the component will mark files as text within the zip archive.
+If true, the class will mark files as text within the zip archive.
 This may allow

 decompression software on other platforms to translate between character sets, etc.